 What it all boils down to is any school district utilizing PowerSchool as its SIS can extract all the report parameters it needs to Contact Trace classroom attendance (including in-person vs. virtual), overlapped student exposures in any date range it chooses all on their own, alert the parents of students involved – and do so in a matter of minutes by using Level Data’s RealTime Reports.

-A second version in RealTime Reports is coming soon (by mid-May) from Level Data that will drill down even deeper to Contact Trace for all the parameters discussed above, plus adding lunch periods, school bus transportation and after-school sports and activities.
+A second version in RealTime Reports is coming soon from Level Data that will drill down even deeper to Contact Trace for all the parameters discussed above, plus adding incidences/discipline, transportation, and after-school sports and activities.

 Check out our guide to read step-by-step procedures on how to Contact Trace in RealTime Reports for PowerSchool.